 Getting payment and performance is a requirement for federal construction contracts.
 However, problems arise when small businesses have a difficult time securing a Miller Act bond when bidding.

-Payment bonding serves as leverage when subcontractors or material men do not get paid from the prime contractor.
+Miller Act Payment Bond Definition: A payment bond serves as leverage when subcontractors or material men do not get paid from the prime contractor.
 This is a unique protection in federal government contracts.
 As compared to the commercial sector, subcontractors cannot place liens on government property.
 This law provides an alternative remedy.

 - Miller Act by its terms only gives subcontractors the right to sue on the surety bond posted by the prime contractor.

 - It does not give the right to recover losses directly from the Government if a prime goes insolvent.